Authored by Derek B.M. Ross.

-The details of the Guidance were discussed in a recent CCCC Bulletin article.
 One of the Guidance’s important features is Appendix “D”, which sets out a number of best practices that are recommended for charities to adopt in order to “reduce the risk of…engaging in unacceptable fundraising”.
 CCCC has a number of resources available to its members to assist them in adopting CRA’s recommended best practices.
 These resources can help charities improve their fundraising practices and therefore instil more confidence in donors.
 Here are four specific examples.2

 1. CRA BEST PRACTICE: DETERMINING REASONABLE COMPENSATION